makiessedev/get_next_line/README.md

 ---

-## ❤️ Made with love, coffee and bugs
+## 💡 Made with ❤️, coffee and bugs

 > _The aim of this project is to make you code a function that returns a line, read from a file descriptor._